srimarrivada/Redis-Commands/README.md

   STRLEN key
   ```

-  For example, use the below command to get the length of value in `message` key:
+  For example, use the below command to get the length of value at `message` key:
   ```
   strlen message
   ```